SogaOk/cloud_projects/README.md

 ## Scaling Policies
 In order to make our auto scaling groups more responsive to changes in demand, we can configure scaling policies which work with CloudWatch to track specific metrics.
 When specific thresholds are reached, Cloudwatch alarms are triggered and preset actions are taken.
 We will illustrate this using simple scaling policies.

 From the Auto Scaling Groups dashboard, we select our Autoscaling group and move to the Automatic scaling tab.
-We click on the Create dynamic scaling policy button
+We click on the Create dynamic scaling policy button.

 ![create scaling policy](./imgs/scaling_policies.JPG)

 Under Policy type we select Simple scaling and proivde a name for the policy.
-Under Cloudwatch alarm we click on the Create a CloudWatch alarm link.
+Under CloudWatch alarm we click on the Create a CloudWatch alarm link.

 ![create scaling policy](./imgs/scaling_policies2.JPG)